 A commitment to providing high quality learning experiences in English and Mathematics.
-In 2019, review of Maths programming and in 2020 review of PDHPE Scope and Sequence and current teaching and learning programs.
+The school continued to review and refine all Maths programming followed by the review of PDHPE Scope and Sequence and current teaching and learning programs.

 Performance and Development Plans reflect school wide initiates and priorities.
 Staff are successfully recording their professional learning on NESA site to gain and maintain accreditation.